 One nice outfit for church

-Modest shorts & t-shirts (laundry service will be available at our guest house)
+Modest shorts, tank tops and t-shirts (laundry service will be available at our guest house)

 Closed-toe shoes for walking/hiking

 Flip flops or sandals (for walking to and from showers in the guest house)